Maaat/poll-app/README.md

 #Start the server
 npm start

-#Go to localhost:3000 in a browser
 ```

+Then go to localhost:3000 in a browser to use Poll App.